aleclarson/bucket-runner/README.md

 @aleclarson/bucket-runner [![Build Status](https://travis-ci.org/spotify/bucket-runner.svg?branch=master)](https://travis-ci.org/spotify/bucket-runner) [![Coverage Status](https://coveralls.io/repos/github/spotify/bucket-runner/badge.svg?branch=master)](https://coveralls.io/github/spotify/bucket-runner?branch=master)
 =============

 > This is a fork of the original `bucket-runner` package, with a few changes based on preference.
 The partition size defaults to 1.
 Path validation is disabled by default.
 You can use `{}` (for xargs parity) instead of the `{files}` token.
+The `FORCE_COLOR` environment variable is set automatically.

 Run a command in parallel, distributing the input files to each process and buffer the output to prevent interleaving.
 Kind of like xargs but with control over output.